nicuveo/pietre/docs/reference.md

 - a literal expression
 - an operator expression

+Operators, in turn, can be:
+- a reference operator
+- a negation operator
+- an arithmetic operator
+- a comparison operator
+- a boolean operator
+- a cast operator
+- the assignent operator
+- a compound assignment operator

-#### `lvalues` and `rvalues`
+### `lvalues` and `rvalues`

 Expressions are divided into two overlapping categories: *lvalues* and *rvalues*; all expressions are rvalues, not all of them are lvalues.
 The `l` and `r` represent their position respective to an assignment operator: all expressions are `rvalues`, because all of them are allowed on the right-hand side of an assignment, but few of them are allowed on the left-hand side.
+The few expressions that can be used as `lvalues` will be flagged explicitly.

-#### Precedence
+### Precedence

 All expressions are evaluated in decreasing order of precedence.
 Associative expressions are grouped according to their associativity; for instance `1 + 2 + 3` is parsed as `(1 + 2) + 3`.
 The order of evaluation is as follows: